APLMOOC/APLMOOC/docs/course/ch0/part2.md

 An English person can't read Finnish either without a little practice!

 On the contrary, APL is sometimes _easier_ to read than imperative languages.

+As some early APL users at NASA [remarked](https://ntrs.nasa.gov/api/citations/19690020561/downloads/19690020561.pdf) in relation to its (chiefly imperative) contemporaries (notably Fortran and Algol):
+> This is one of the important features of APL. it is possible to learn enough to write a useful program without having to know all there is in the language.
+> Even with the cursory acquaintance with the language, I could see its power, and in particular, its advantages in dealing with arrays and matrices.

 Consider the following problem:

 !!! question "Example problem"